 Set the entry path when you create the pull request

-Your environment's entry path is the route that loads initially when your reviewers click on the link in GitHub, Slack, or your team's dashboard in FeaturePeek.
+Your deployment's entry path is the route that loads initially when your reviewers click on the link in GitHub, Slack, or your team's dashboard in FeaturePeek.

 /about page, then you can set your entry path to be